SandfordAE/SandfordAE/README.md

-### Hi there ....
+### Greetings ....
+### Welcome to SandfordAE

-Unfortunatly a lot of the repos are private as I primarily use Github for testing, but some of the more reusable pieces (nothing fancy) I've made public, If you would like access to any of the private repos then please feel free to get in touch for an access token,
+Unfortunatly a lot of the repos are private as I primarily use Github for testing, but some of the more reusable pieces (nothing fancy) I've made public,
+If you would like access to any of the private repos then please feel free to get in touch for an access token,

 Also, you may wish to